AngeloGaeta1990/knowledge-test/README.md

       correctAnswerId: "option1",
   ```

-2. The id represents the question number,questions are listed from the first to the last, therefore their id varies from 1 to 30, if the user wants to add a question the new question id is 31, otherwise keep the question id but change the other attributes.
+2. The id represents the question number.
+Questions are listed from the first to the last, and their ID varies from 1 to 30.
+If the user wants to add a question, the new question ID must be 31.
+Otherwise, keep the question ID but change the other attributes of the object.

-3. category respresent the question category, new category can be added by replacing "Science" with "Biology" for example.
+3. The category attribute represents the subject of the question.
+For example, the developer can change it by replacing the string "Science" with  "Biology".

 4. Edit the question attribute with the new question and add the answers in the related field.
-Fill also the corretAnswer with the corret option and the correctAnswerid: has to be in the format "option{answer number}", therefore the accepted values are: "option1", "option2", "option3", "option4". see point 1 to check the object structure.
+Fill also the `corretAnswer` with the correct option.
+The `correctAnswerid`: has to be in the format "option{answer number}".
+Therefore, the accepted values are: "option1", "option2", "option3", and "option4".
+See point 1 to check the object structure.

 5. Adjust the category variable accordingly in script.js
 ```javascript